-The remuneration package of the Chief Executive Officer and the other members of the BGE comprises three performance related elements:
+The remuneration package of the Chief Executive Officer and the other members of the BGE comprises the following performance related elements:

 - a short-term variable remuneration, with objectives related to the annual business plan.
 The objectives are set at the beginning of the year by the Nomination and Remuneration Committee and are approved by the Board.
 Those objectives include a weighted average of both Group and individual financial and non-financial targets which are relevant in evaluating annual financial performance of the Group and progress achieved against the agreed strategic objectives; they are evaluated annually by the Board.
-One third of the annual short-term variable remuneration of the Chief Executive Officer is deferred over a period of 24 months; no deferral is applicable for the other members of the BGE. - a mid-term variable remuneration, with objectives related to the business plan for the next three-year period.
-Those objectives measure Bekaert's absolute performance against the plan, as well as its relative performance against a relevant panel of other companies.
-The achievement of those objectives is evaluated by the Board at the end of each three-year period, against pre-agreed criteria. - a long-term variable remuneration, in the form of the offer of a variable amount of stock options (cf. paragraph 8 below).
+One third of the annual short-term variable remuneration of the Chief Executive Officer is deferred over a period of twenty-four months; no deferral is applicable for the other members of the BGE. - a long-term variable remuneration, in the form of: - the offer of a variable amount of stock options (cf. section 8 below); - the grant of a fixed amount of performance share units which will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target (cf. section 2 above).

 At par level, the value of the variable remuneration elements of the Chief Executive Officer and the other members of the BGE exceeds 25% of their total remuneration.
-More than a quarter of the total pay-out of this variable remuneration is deferred with at least 24 months, whilst another quarter of the total pay-out does only vest after a period of 3 years.
+More than half of the total pay-out of this variable remuneration is deferred with at least twenty-four months or does only vest after a period of three years.

-6. Remuneration of the Chief Executive Officer in respect of 2014
+6. Remuneration of the Chief Executive Officer in respect of 2015